WeCanCodeIT/java-bootcamp-resources/git/feature-branches/README.md

 # Feature Branches

-In [the real world], it's common to create a branch for each new *feature* (story/card/piece of work).
+When developing software using Git, it's a common practice to create a branch for each new *feature* (story/card/piece of work).
 Once development on the feature has been completed, this branch is merged, then deleted.
 The [Understanding the GitHub Flow](https://guides.github.com/introduction/flow/) GitHub Guide gives a good overview of how and why we use branches in this context.

 The examples will use work from a Git repository called "branch-demo".

+## The process

+The process of implementing a feature includes:
+- creating a branch
+- implementing/committing your work
+- incorporating changes made in the master branch
+- creating/merging a pull request
+- deleting the branch

-## Creating a feature branch
+### Creating a feature branch

 At the moment before work begins on a feature, a branch should be created with a name representing the work to be done.
 In my examples, I'll create a branch called "create-homepage".